Why does Selz collect my information?

 Why does Selz need this information?

-We make selling and buying online simple when actually (not wanting to blow our own trumpets) it is complex.
+Selling online is a complex process that Selz massively streamlines.
 It is complex because there are unfortunately a lot of scammers who make it hard for everyone else.
 We collect information about you to make sure we are filtering out all the bad sellers.
 This protects not only you as a seller, but all your buyers, too.

 To process buyer payments securely, we work with leading financial institutions.
 These institutions are heavily regulated and have strict security criteria.
-Most of it relates to filtering out nasties and keeping buyers safe.
+Most of it relates to filtering out illegitimate businesses and keeping buyers safe.
 We strictly adhere to their criteria because we share the same goals.

 How does Selz keep my information safe?

 Keeping your information safe is at the heart of what we do.
 We use globally recognized best practice data security methods.
-This includes military-grade encryption.
+This includes bank-grade encryption.

 Will I be asked for more information?